cmgrote/ibm-iis-kafka/README.md

 -   `handlerId` **[string](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String)** a unique identity for the handler (allowing multiple handlers to consume the same events)
 -   `bFromBeginning` **[boolean](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Boolean)?** if true, process all events from the beginning of tracking in Information Server

-## eventCallback
+## eventCommitCallback

-This callback is invoked as the result of consuming an event from Kafka
+This callback is invoked as in order to commit that an event was successfully consumed from Kafka

 Type: [Function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/function)

 **Parameters**

--   `kafkaMessage` **[Object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object)** the full Kafka message consumed
--   `infosphereEvent` **[Object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object)** the InfoSphere Event that was consumed
+-   `eventCtx` **[Object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object)** the context of the Kafka event that was consumed